 Mission & Spirit of Eureka Street

 As a publication of the Australian Jesuits, Eureka Street is informed by the values of Jesuit spirituality and in particular the principles of Catholic Social Teaching.
 It sits comfortably in the tradition of Catholic publishing for a public audience epitomised by Dorothy Day and The Catholic Worker.
-Its audience includes not only Christian readers but readers of all religions or none, who share or may be enhanced by the values and respect for the flourishing of human dignity that underpin all Eureka Street articles.
-As such it sees itself as a peer of such publications as Crikey, The Age/Sydney Morning Herald and the ABC's online publications, albeit offering a distinctively Christian values-based alternative to these secular publications.
+Its audience includes readers of all religions or none, who share or may be enhanced by the values and respect for the flourishing of human dignity that underpin all Eureka Street articles.

 For much of its life as a print magazine, Eureka Street was edited by the renowned Melbourne writer and critic Morag Fraser.
-Current editor Michael Mullins has a long career in broadcasting and online media.
-He oversaw the magazine's transition from print to online in 2006 and is the main visionary behind its ongoing online evolution.
+Michael Mullins, who had a long career in broadcasting and online media, oversaw the magazine's transition from print to online in 2006 and served as editor until 2015.
+The current editorial team consists of editor Tim Kroenert and consulting editors Andrew Hamilton and Fatima Measham.

 Eureka Street has always valued quality writing and thought leadership from its contributors.
 Notable contributors to Eureka Street include: